Best Traits to Look for in a Solar Installer

-Factors like tax incentives, cash rebates, and a widespread shift in attitudes that favor cleaner energy are driving up demand for residential solar.
-We’ve seen it coming for a long time.
-And as the demand for more clean energy increases, we’re noticing a corresponding increase in solar installation companies cropping up left and right.
+Tax incentives, cash rebates, and a widespread shift in attitudes favoring cleaner energy is driving up demand for residential solar.
+We have seen it coming for a long time.
+As the demand increases, we are noticing a corresponding increase in solar installation companies popping up, all around the country.

 What makes a good solar installation company?

-The solar provider, municipal government, utility company, and homeowner all have a stake in making sure the process gets done well in a reasonable time and results in a reliable solar energy system built in accordance with governing structural and electrical codes to meet at least 100 percent of the users energy demand for decades to come.
-And the best way to end up with the desired result in the shortest time and for the lowest cost is to keep the process as simple as possible.
-If sales and installation are done by different companies, now you’ve got another party involved, which adds to the complexity and creates more opportunity for communication to lapse.
+The solar provider, municipal government, utility company, and homeowner all have a large stake in making the solar process gets done well and in a reasonable time.
+Installing a reliable solar energy system built in accordance with governing structural and electrical codes, meeting at least 100% of the user’s energy demand for decades to come is the goal.
+There are several steps and moving parts, which can be tricky when working with multiple companies.
+And, if sales and installation are done by separate companies, you will now have to get an additional party involved, which adds to the complexity and creates more opportunities for miscommunication and errors.

-Choosing a company that combines sales, design, and installation into one seamless experience results in an installation project that gets handed back and forth between different stakeholders fewer times.
-And when you choose a company like Blue Raven Solar that also steps in to handle the paperwork and red tape related to building permits, inspections, interconnection, tax benefits, local solar incentive programs, and to moderate communication between the homeowner and all other parties involved, the result is a more efficient process and vastly superior customer experience.
+Choosing a solar company who combines sales, design, and all parts of installation results in one seamless installation project.
+When you choose a solar company like Blue Raven Solar, paperwork and red tape related to building permits, inspections, interconnection, tax benefits, local solar incentive programs, and the moderation of communication between you and all other parties involved is taken care of.
+This can become a more efficient process and create a vastly superior customer experience.

-Let’s not mince words about this one: Of all the solar options available, full solar ownership is the undisputed best deal.
-Owning your solar array means you pocket the tax benefits, the monthly energy savings, and the net-metering energy credits as well as the state, city, or utility company cash rebates—which are common and often lucrative.
-Plus, the increased home equity belongs to you and if you live in a state with a market for Renewable Energy Credits, you own those too.
-That is unless you sign them over to your utility company or state energy trust in exchange for more cash rebates and to help them meet their Renewable Portfolio Standards.
-As the owner, that’s a choice you get to make.
+Of all the solar options available, full solar ownership is the undisputed best deal.
+Owning your solar array means you pocket the tax benefits, monthly energy savings, and net metering energy credits as well as state, city, or utility company cash rebates.
+Plus, the increased home equity belongs to you, and if you live in a state like Ohio that has a market for Renewable Energy Credits, you own those too.
+However, there is an option to sign them over to your utility company or state energy trust in exchange for more cash rebates and to help them meet their Renewable Portfolio Standards.
+As the solar panel system owner, the choice is yours.

-It’s understandable that not everyone is in a position to own a solar array right now.
-And at least with other payment options like solar leasing, you still get to power your home on clean energy but the company you lease from is the one pocketing all those benefits.
+It is understandable not every homeowner is in a position to own a solar array.
+With other payment options like solar leasing, you still get to power your home on clean energy but the company you lease from is the one pocketing all those benefits.
 A solar lease also makes you miss out on the most exciting tax credit—the 30% Federal Solar Incentive Tax Credit (ITC).
 If you are leasing your system, the company will receive the credit, and you will still be paying taxes you otherwise could have avoided.

-What a lot of curious homeowners we speak to don’t know is that owning a rooftop solar array doesn’t require a lot of cash up front.
-In fact, our solar financing option, BluePower Plus+, calls for $0 down.
-We handle the paperwork on all the tax benefits and cash rebates and apply them directly to your solar loan, so it gets paid off quicker.
-Meanwhile, from day one, you start enjoying benefits of having:
+Curious homeowners we speak to do not know owning a rooftop solar array does not require a lot of cash up front.
+In fact, our solar financing options BluePower Plus+ and SmartStart call for $0 down.
+We handle the paperwork on all tax benefits, cash rebates, and will apply them directly to your solar loan so it gets paid off faster.
+Meanwhile, from day one, you can start enjoying the benefits of having:

 - All tax credits and financial benefits land straight in your pocket.